-Join Jason Baskin for an in-depth discussion in this video Understanding the joint-based setup, part of Facial Rigging in Maya.
+Join Jason Baskin for an in-depth discussion in this video Understanding the joint-based setup, part of Rigging a Face in Maya.

 …As we've seen, a blend shape based rig with…on face shapers allows for incredible facial control and flexibility.…But some projects are better suited to…a set up that's comprised exclusively of joints.…In this lesson, I'll discuss the pros and cons of each approach, and briefly…describe a couple production scenarios where a…joint-base facial setup would be a preferred approach.…So, one aspect of the blend shaped type setup that we've been using up till…now, which is really beneficial, is that it…allows for easy creation of multiple different characters.…

 For example, I've got a modified character type right…here with the same, exact typology as our base character.…Which has already been connected to the facial rig.…And if I want to create a second…rig for this character, rather than creating a whole…separate library of facial blendshapes, I can actually…just plug this one right into my source file.…So to do that I'm going to select the target, shift+select the source mesh,…and go to Edit Deformers>Blend shape>Add Options.…